India

 With eight mouths to feed, the family sank further into poverty.
 Deprived of basic nutrition, healthcare and education, life was hard.

 When we heard of their plight, we welcomed Nemneichan and her sister into our home.
 When she arrived she was malnourished and in desperate need of good food and healthcare.
 Today she is a healthy, happy and confident girl.
-She loves being tucked into her warm bed each night, knowing she is loved and is safe.
+She loves singing, playing volleyball and reading novels.

 If you don’t think you’d write to your child at least once per year, we’d love you to consider becoming a regular giver instead